 3. Better Analytics

 Native staffing apps can provide better analytics on user data such as candidate onboarding, impression completion, and sign-up time.
 This information can help your agency better understand their candidates’ behaviors and allow you to adapt.
-With PWAs, this data will likely include bots that have visited any pages.
+With PWAs of mobile optimized sites, this data will likely include bots that have visited any pages.
 Since native apps require a download to be accessed, the analytics are more reliable.
 This is a great way to accurately understand and evaluate your key performance metrics (KPIs).